DCalhas/eeg_to_fmri/blog/EEG_fMRI.md

 # EEG recoding to fMRI volume

 In this post I will go over the procedure to project an EEG instance to an fMRI.
+This work is the core of my PhD thesis and all the findings that consequently followed.
+The motivation of synthesizing an fMRI volume from EEG rests on:
+- An EEG recording setup is cheaper than an MRI laboratory setup;
+- The fMRI recording session in itself costs hundreds of dollars, whereas an EEG recording does not;
+- The main hypothesis of this work is to develop an informed fMRI view that allows better diagnosis than the EEG view alone, consequently having the potential of being applied in health care systems and reducing costs.

+## What is the model?

 In the [EEG to fMRI paper](https://arxiv.org/abs/2203.03481), the methodology to do this projection is presented.
 The architecture of this model is shown in the figure below.